The Variety of Integrable Killing Tensors on the 3-Sphere: Properties of algebraic curvature tensors

 Now consider the following commutative diagram of Lie group morphisms for $\dim V=4$:

-Here the double covering $\pi$ in the second row is induced from the exceptional isomorphism in the first row via the universal covering maps (vertical).
+Here the double covering $\pi$ in the second row is induced from the exceptional isomorphism in the f\/irst row via the universal covering maps (vertical).
 Under the induced isomorphism $\pi_*$ of Lie algebras,

 the adjoint action of an element $U\in\SOG(V)$ corresponds to the adjoint actions of $U_+\in\SOG(\Lambda^2_+V)$ and $U_-\in\SOG(\Lambda^2_-V)$.
 Since $\Lambda^2_+V$ has dimension three, the Hodge star operator gives an isomorphism